pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 # Azure

+!!!
+Important "Before your start your installation process."
+      - We strongly recommend to read our [infrastructure recommendations](../ingress/).
+Specifically, you will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.
+      - If you are planning to install Pachyderm UI.
+Read our [Console deployment](../console/) instructions.
+Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only.
+For example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up on an Ingress.

 You can deploy Pachyderm in a new or existing Microsoft® Azure® Kubernetes Service environment and use Azure's resource to run your Pachyderm workloads.